ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/heating_tank_fmu.rst

 ~~~~~~~~~~~~~~~~~~~~
 Clear the downloads target directory (which is to be used as the
 working directory).
 Download the case file for Fluent and the FMU file, which
-define the participant-specifc setup information.
+define the participant-specific setup information.

 ..
 GENERATED FROM PYTHON SOURCE LINES 92-103